RitwikGupta/smallholder-irrigation-dataset/README.md

 3. Configure settings in `config.yaml`.

 ## Configuration
 All project paths, sampling parameters, and GEE download settings are specified in `config.yaml` for easy management.

+### Data paths
+Data is assumed to be stored locally, under data/ in the root repository.
+However, if it is stored elsewhere, this path can be specified as server_data_root in the configuration file, and if this directory can be found the data location will be updated accordingly (see utils).

 ## Contribution Guidelines
 If you wish to contribute, please review `CONTRIBUTING.md` for details on our code of conduct, submission process, coding standards, and coding guidelines.